drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 ### 12. Conclusion:

-Developing an online system for KTDI mini mart, which are Dewi Kayangan Enterprise can provide many benefits for both the business owner and the customers.
+Developing an online system for KTDI MINIMARKET ONLINE SYSTEM, which are Dewi Kayangan Enterprise can provide many benefits for both the business owner and the customers.
 The conclusion that can be made are:

 - Increased convenience: An online mini mart system allows customers to purchase items from the comfort of their own home, making the shopping experience more convenient and accessible.